If disaster strikes and you need to leave home fast, what guns are going to keep you safe on the road?

 The Beretta Cx4 Carbine is ergonomic and has been made since 2003.
 It can be used by both right- and left-handed shooters, with sling mounts and accessory rails for scopes, red dot sights, lasers, or flashlights.
 Its shorter length makes it highly maneuverable, ideal for tight spaces or as a truck gun.
 The recoil is light and manageable.

 The main advantage of having a PCC and handgun with the same magazines is obvious: you only need one type of magazine for both weapons.
-Plus, the 9mm round performs better from the 16-inch barrel of the Cx4 compared to the 4.9-inch barrel of the 92.
+Plus, the 9mm round performs better than the 16-inch barrel of the Cx4 compared to the 4.9-inch barrel of the 92.

 Overall, having a Beretta 92FS and a Cx4 makes for a strong defensive combo in any crisis.